gromacs/gromacs/docs/user-guide/environment-variables.rst

         turns off update groups.
 May allow for a decomposition of more domains for small systems at the cost of communication during update.

-``GMX_NSCELL_NCG``
-        the ideal number of charge groups per neighbor searching grid cell is hard-coded to a value of 10.
-Setting this environment variable to any other integer value overrides this hard-coded value.

 ``GMX_PME_NUM_THREADS``
         set the number of OpenMP or PME threads; overrides the default set by :ref:`gmx mdrun`; can be used instead of the ``-npme`` command line option,